EmotiBit/EmotiBit_Biometric_Lib/py/examples/device_tapdetector_example/README.md

 - ```-h2 0.08``` is used to set the height threshold for tap detection for source two.

 The above command was tuned to work well with the files provided.
-After running the tapdetector, you will have 3 outputed files: a .png showing the tap detection, and two .csv files recording the tap information.
+After running the tapdetector, you will have 3 outputed files in your working directory: a .png showing the tap detection, and two .csv files recording the tap information.

 ### CLI Options